 Yes!
 Although this recipe calls for beef neck bones (after all, it’s a “braised beef recipe”) you don’t have to use beef cuts.

 Some braising recipes can also be made with pork, and I think certain cuts would probably work fine.
 I think my first choice would be pork neck bones because they’re often very affordable.
 Recently, I was shopping at our local co-op and I found a package for just $1.19 per pound!
-Short ribs or a roast cut might also work, but just know I haven’t tested this recipe using those options.
+Short ribs or a roast cut also work, but just know I haven’t tested this recipe using those options.
 If you give that a try, let me know how it goes and whether you needed to adjust the seasonings or cooking time.

-How To Cook Beef Neck Bones
+How To Make Braised Beef Neck Bones

 According to Bon Appétit, braising is simply “cooking a tougher cut of meat gently in liquid until it is transformed into a tender, succulent, fall-off-the-bone masterpiece.”
 And I couldn’t agree more, as it has the transformative power of taking underrated, but sometimes more affordable, cuts and turning them into something everyone wants another serving of.
 Braising is a low-and-slow moist heat cooking method.
 The goal is to turn the collagen found in sinewy connective tissue into gelatin.
 The end result: a rich, full-bodied broth and tender meaty bits that easily separate from the bone.